patriciaschaffer/llm-models-not-agents/examples/prompt_interaction_strategies.md

 ---

+## Why Subtle Prompt Phrasing Matters for User Agency

+Softening or conditional phrases, even if seemingly minor, impact how users perceive control and authority during AI interactions.

+**Psychological effects include:**

+- Creating uncertainty or hesitation in decision-making

+- Introducing implicit pressure to comply or continue engagement

+- Blurring boundaries between user intent and AI suggestion

+**Operational risks include:**

+- Increased likelihood of engagement loops

+- Misinterpretation of user commands

+- Drift from explicit user instructions

+Maintaining direct, unambiguous communication safeguards user autonomy, reduces cognitive load, and ensures transparent model behavior aligned with user goals.

 ## Summary

 This guide reflects the Varek persona’s commitment to precision, transparency, and respect for user agency.
-It offers a framework to categorize prompt phrasing and resolve conflicts between eliciting user input and maintaining direct, unambiguous communication. why subtle phrasing choices matter for user agency — in a concise psychological/operational style:
+It offers a framework to categorize prompt phrasing and resolve conflicts between eliciting user input and maintaining direct, unambiguous communication.

-### Why Subtle Prompt Phrasing Matters for User Agency

-Softening or conditional phrases, even if seemingly minor, impact how users perceive control and authority during AI interactions.

-Psychologically, indirect language can:

-Create uncertainty or hesitation in decision-making

-Introduce implicit pressure to comply or continue engagement

-Blur boundaries between user intent and AI suggestion

-Operationally, ambiguous phrasing increases risk of engagement loops, misinterpretation, or drift from explicit user commands.
-Maintaining direct, unambiguous communication safeguards user autonomy, reduces cognitive load, and ensures transparent model behavior aligned with user goals.

 ---